sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 <p class="subtitle">Learn how to use Cody and its features with the VS Code editor.</p>

-<p class="subtitle">Learn how to use Cody and its features with the JetBrains IntelliJ editor.</p>

 <aside class="beta">
 <p>
 <span style="margin-right:0.25rem;" class="badge badge-beta">Beta</span> Cody support for VS Code is in the Beta stage.